madfam-io/plinto/prisma/README.md

-# Plinto Database Schema
+# Janua Database Schema

-This directory contains the complete PostgreSQL database schema for Plinto, implemented using Prisma ORM.
+This directory contains the complete PostgreSQL database schema for Janua, implemented using Prisma ORM.
 The schema supports enterprise-grade multi-tenancy, security, billing, and user management.

 ## Quick Start